AF Corse

 AF Corse is an Italian auto racing team founded by former racing driver Amato Ferrari in 1995 in Piacenza.
-Strongly linked to the Maserati and Ferrari brands, AF Corse currently competes in the FIA World Endurance Championship, GT World Challenge Europe, European Le Mans Series, Asian Le Mans Series, DTM, and International GT Open, and are four-time champions of the GT2 class of the former FIA GT Championship.
-The team has also entered cars under Advanced Engineering, AT Racing, Pecom Racing, Spirit of Race, Formula Racing, 8Star Motorsports and MR Racing, and in association with Michael Waltrip Racing (AF Waltrip).
+Strongly linked to the Maserati and Ferrari brands, AF Corse currently competes in the FIA World Endurance Championship, GT World Challenge Europe, European Le Mans Series, Asian Le Mans Series, and International GT Open, and are four-time champions of the GT2 class of the former FIA GT Championship.
+The team has also entered cars under Advanced Engineering, AT Racing, PeCom Racing, Spirit of Race, Formula Racing, 8Star Motorsports and MR Racing, and in association with Michael Waltrip Racing (AF Waltrip).

 History

 In 1995, Amato Ferrari (no relation to the family of Enzo Ferrari and his Ferrari car company) retired from driving and chose to concentrate on team management, initially entering the Italian Superturismo Championship.
-Following the series' demise in 1999, Ferrari launched a new team known as AF Corse, named for his initials.
+Following the series' demise in 1999, Ferrari launched a new team known as AF Corse (in English, "AF Racing"), named for his initials.
 The team turned to sports car racing, and within a year was contracted by Maserati.
 AF Corse was tasked with the development, maintenance, and transport of the Trofeo Cup, a one-make series based on the Maserati Coupé.
 The company would continue in this position until 2005.

 During 2004, Maserati approached AF Corse about running their latest development in sports car racing: the new Maserati MC12 for the international FIA GT Championship.
 The team aided Maserati in testing and developing the car before running the two new racers in their home event at Imola.
-Drivers Fabrizio de Simone, Andrea Bertolini, Mika Salo, and Johnny Herbert were all be assigned to the team, eventually earning AF Corse two victories before the season ended.
+Drivers Fabrizio de Simone, Andrea Bertolini, Mika Salo, and Johnny Herbert were all assigned to the team, eventually earning AF Corse two victories before the season ended.
 Once the development of the MC12 was satisfied, the company returned to running the Trofeo Cup, as well as running a Maserati Light in the 2005 Italian GT Championship.

 AF Corse returned to the FIA GT Championship in 2006.
 This time however they would be running the latest Ferrari offering, the Ferrari F430, as well as competing in the series' lower category, the GT2 class.
 Salo was retained in the driving line-up, while newcomers Rui Águas, Jaime Melo, and Matteo Bobbi completed the standard line-up.
 Victory was earned in the team's debut at Silverstone, and another two were earned over the season, including at the Spa 24 Hours.
 AF Corse won the class championship, beating fellow Ferrari competitor Scuderia Ecosse.
 The company retained their connection to Maserati however, entering a trio of cars in the new FIA GT3 European Championship.

 As defending champions, AF Corse remained in the FIA GT Championship in 2007, although much on the team changed.
 While the Ferrari F430s remained, all new drivers were introduced to the team.
 Dirk Müller, Toni Vilander, Gianmaria Bruni, and Stephane Ortelli took over driving duties for the season, while Motorola announced their full sponsorship of the squad.
 The two cars dominated the 2007 season, winning nine of the ten events on the schedule and wrapping up another championship.